wdonahoe/fluxes/README.md

 Some examples of usage may be the following:

-$ ./LGR_fluxes.py data --start=06/22/2013 --end==06/25/2013 -g
+$ ./LGR_fluxes data --start=06/22/2013 --end==06/25/2013 -g

-$ ./LGR_fluxes.py data -s 06/22/2013 -e 06/25/2013 --graph=False
+$ ./LGR_fluxes data -s 06/22/2013 -e 06/25/2013 --graph=False

 You don't need to supply start and end dates if you want all files:

-$ ./LGR_fluxes.py data
+$ ./LGR_fluxes data

-$ ./LGR_fluxes.py data -g
+$ ./LGR_fluxes data -g

 -------
-NOTE: A requirement for this script to run is a .csv file containing the POSIX time of for each measurement of the form (lga_filename)_measurements.txt.
+NOTE: A requirement for this script to run is a .csv file containing the POSIX time of for each measurement of the form (gga_filename)_measurements.txt.

 EX:

 Time

 06/25/2014 08:06:14.000
 06/25/2014 08:11:12.000
 06/25/2014 08:15:16.000
 06/25/2014 08:19:24.000
 06/25/2014 08:23:10.000
 =========